Soledad Miranda

 She Killed in Ecstasy

 In this film, Soledad plays the vengeful widow of a doctor who kills himself due to the cruelty of his colleagues.
 This movie borrows from Franco's own The Diabolical Dr. Z (aka Miss Muerte) and was reportedly released in December 1971.
 Soledad gives one of her most intense performances in this movie, especially in the scene where she is torturing Jess Franco's character, her coal-black eyes expressing at once a frozen void of grief and an incendiary anger.
-The film is artistically superior to the others of the trilogy, with a powerful script, sophisticated and creative shots, and gorgeous locations.
+The film is artistically superior to the others of the "trilogy", with a powerful script, sophisticated and creative shots, and gorgeous locations.
 Franco said of Soledad, "I think she's very good also in a film that nobody knows but the Germans.
 The Germans made the release of the DVD and everything, called She Killed in Ecstasy.
 In this film she's fantastic, she's strong and wonderful.
 And she was really, she was having two different person because she hadn't gotten any important knowledge about anything but she felt this part...
 She was kind-of transformed during the period of shooting.
 But because she loved the part, she was very easy to enter in the situations."
 At the end of the film Soledad puts her dead husband in a car and drives off a cliff - an eerie premonition of Soledad's own death in a car crash not long after.

 Soledad fans should see it because: This dark, sadistic film features one of Soledad’s finest performances ever, showing some powerful dramatic acting.
 She is the undisputed leading lady in this movie, and appears in many disguises.
 There's also a sizable performance by Jess Franco himself.

-*The Devil Came From Akasava (1970) (as Susann Korda)...Jane Morgan
+*The Devil Came from Akasava (1970) (as Susann Korda)...Jane Morgan

 ...aka El diablo que vino de Akasawa; Der Teufel kam aus Akasawa; Una venere senza nome per l'ispettore Forrester